rwalke/baRcodeR/cran-comments.md

 3. added a vignette tutorial to show how to use the package with the RStudio addin and removed similar content from the package README

 4. corrected error in current CRAN version of package relating to R-devel changes

-## R CMD check results

-There were no ERRORS or WARNINGS.
-1 NOTE regarding change of package maintainer from Robert Colautti to Yihan Wu.

-This is our third submission.
-From our last submission, we made

-1. changes to clarify documentation

-2. modify command line prompts with menu-like choices

-3. added a vignette tutorial to show how to use the package with the RStudio addin and removed similar content from the package README

-4. corrected error in current CRAN version of package relating to R-devel changes

 ### April 26, 2019